samsquire/ideas4/README.md

 # 194. Communication is slower than multithreading locking and Synchronizing communication as a force multiplier

-My local virtual machine can ping itself in 4 milliseconds, admittedly that's a virtual machine running on Windows.
+My local virtual machine can ping itself in 0.04-0.98 milliseconds, admittedly that's a virtual machine running on Windows.
 Latency on a data centre network can be around 0.3 milliseconds - 1 millisecond.
 Latency around the world is much higher.
-This sets an upper limit to the number of requests that can be done per second on a single threaded program that relies on communication.
+This sets an upper limit to the number of requests that can be done per second on a single threaded program that relies on communication between responses.
 3333-1000 requests per second.
 Communication is therefore slower than multithreaded synchronization.
 You need to communicate to shift data.

 Is there an algorithm that produces correct results based on a single request and multiple parallel separate independent processes?